Raoolo/computational_intelligence/quixo/readme.md

 The rewards are based on the feedback of the action, giving more importance to actions that lead to the win of the game.

 ### Role of MinMax
-For game states where the best action is not obvious (i.e. winning moves), MinMax provides a way to evaluate the possible moves by considering potential future states, simulating moves for both the agent and the opponent for a fixed number of future steps.
+For game states where the best action is not obvious (i.e. winning moves), MinMax provides a way to evaluate the possible moves by considering a fixed number of potential future states, simulating moves for both the agent and the opponent, and trying to maximize the player's advantage.
 This allows the Q-learning agent to consider also the paths that lead to the win, even when the win is not immediate.